Serephor/mindex-code-challenge/README.md

+# Notes and Thoughts

+## Task 1
+I outlined a bit of my thoughts in the various comments throughout the code but figured it might be beneficial to have everything all in one central place for reference.

+This problem is definitely one that I wish I would be able to talk with a product owner on to solve, as the current implementation is built around recursion, which is fine and elegant even for navigating tree structures such as this.
+But I would have definitely liked to iron out expectations with a product owner beforehand to see if I could implement this in a better way to suit the needs of the end user.

+While a recursive solution is the easiest to implement, in my comments I noted how I would have liked to talk with end consumers about how much this sort of thing might be called and how deep the tree might go.
+If the requirements were not to have this computed on the fly - I would like to offer another solution that I think is equally valid:

+Add a number of reports field directly onto the Employee.
+Update this on an ad hoc basis when either a new employee gets added, or a current employee is moved around.

+This way we are updating the value only when needed, and it is on the employee object directly improving read speed and decreasing the stack intensity.

+To allow for the functionality of the structure to remain it could be turned into a static class, as it no longer needs to store data, but rather return the full json structure for other services to use.

+It is an alternative approach, but I do think there is some value in considering alternatives.

+## Task 2
+And this task is why it took a bit longer than I would have wanted.
+The read request was easy, but my first implementation wanted to update with two inputs being passed in.
+An ID and the Compensation object to add to the Employee ID.

+I know this is possible by adding both to headers of the request and I believe I had most of it sorted out, but the main issue I ran into this implementation was during the testing phase.

+I went on an API deep dive into the TestRestTemplate and how to properly build a URI for the .exchange() method.
+It ate up a lot of the time that I spent and is for sure one of those situations that I miss being able to tap another developer on the shoulder to ask a quick question and continue on my way.
+That is one of those situations I also miss as I know my skillset leans towards algorithms, optimization, and accessibility - and I was sorely missing being able to collab or pair program with another developer to quickly fix those knowledge gaps, providing a better and faster solution for everyone.

+Regardless, I ended up passing a whole Employee with the ID and Compensation object to solve such a problem, modelled after the employee update implementation.
+I would like to talk more about the other solution through if you would have the time to do so - just to fill in my knowledge gap a bit for the future.

+# ------------------- BELOW IS THE ORIGINAL README CONTENTS FOR RECORD KEEPING --------------------

 # Coding Challenge
 ## What's Provided
 A simple [Spring Boot](https://projects.spring.io/spring-boot/) web application has been created and bootstrapped with data.
 The application contains